Ioneer: Rhyolite Ridge Lithium-Boron Project

 Ioneer is developing the Rhyolite Ridge Lithium-Boron Project.
 Rhyolite Ridge is a large, shallow lithium-boron deposit located close to existing infrastructure in Esmeralda County, Nevada.
-Rhyolite Ridge is the only known deposit in North American (and one of two globally) with commercial amounts of high-grade lithium and boron.
+Rhyolite Ridge is the only known deposit in North America (and one of two globally) with commercial amounts of high-grade lithium and boron.
 The mineralogy is geologically unique due the presence of the boron mineral Searlesite.
 The company completed a Definitive Feasibility Study (DFS) in August 2020, the first for a lithium project in the U.S. in over 50 years.
 The DFS estimates annual production of over 20,000 tonnes per year of lithium battery materials and 170,000 tonnes of borates per year.
 The DFS contemplates extracting 2.5 million tons of ore per year.
 Rhyolite Ridge has ore reserves of 60 million tonnes and a mineral resource of 146.4 million tonnes.

 Tiehm's buckwheat at Rhyolite Ridge

 Tiehm’s buckwheat (Eriogonum tiehmii) is a low, cushion-forming perennial herb.
 Individual plants can be up to 12 inches in diameter and most plants are less than ten inches high.
 It was first identified at Rhyolite Ridge in 1983 by Arnold (Jerry) Tiehm.
 Located on 10 acres in Esmeralda County Nevada, Tiehm’s buckwheat is classified as a BLM Sensitive Species.

 In October 2019, the Center for Biological Diversity submitted an emergency petition to the U.S. Fish and Wildlife Service (USFWS) to protect Tiehm's buckwheat under the Endangered Species Act.

 In January 2020, the Center for Biological Diversity withdrew a lawsuit and voluntarily dismissed its case against the Bureau of Land Management related to certain notices to conduct exploration ioneer elected to intervene in the case and agreed to a settlement requiring additional measures to avoid impact on Tiehm’s buckwheat.
 In May 2020, ioneer submitted its project plan of operations for its proposed Rhyolite Ridge lithium-boron project in Nevada.
 In July 2020, the U.S. Fish and Wildlife Service announced that two rare plants, including Tiehm’s buckwheat, warranted a year-long review of whether to list them as endangered species.

 On September 8, 2020, University of Nevada, Reno conducted a survey that observed that 25% - 50% of the plants had been damaged.
 The survey observed "apparent gnawing" on the roots of the plants and concluded that the damaged was from small rodents.

 On September 16, 2020, it was reported by the Center for Biological Diversity that about 40% of the population of the rare plants were destroyed.